florianschieder/minoizer/README.rst

 Guidelines
 ----------

-When writing new functionality, do not forget to
+When adding new code, do not forget to apply the style guide (run `tools/apply-code-style`).

-  - add test cases to ensure your code is working properly
-  - apply the style guide (run `tools/apply-code-style`)

 How to compile
 --------------
 Assuming a clean working directory, execute

-  `make` to build minicache,
+  - `make` to build minoizer,

-  `sudo make install` to install libcache.so to /usr/lib, and `make examples` to build the examples.
+  - `sudo make install` to install libcache.so to /usr/lib

+  - `make examples` to build the examples.

 Run `make clean` to clean object and binary files.